tengqm/kab/kab/kab/templates/static/content-type.md

 For resource types that do not have a custom Table definition on the server, a default "Table" response is returned consisting of the resource's `name` and `creationTimestamp` fields.

+For more detailed definition of the Table output format, please refer to
+<a href="{% url 'view-definition' API "meta" "v1" "Table" %}">the Table
+</a> definition.